Continuous-variable gate teleportation and bosonic-code error correction: Macronode-based CV Cluster States

 up to a fixed phase (which is irrelevant).
 The norm scaling by~$\sqrt{2}$ preserves inner products and ensures that the completeness relation, Eq.~\eqref{eq:EPRcomplete}, holds,

 We keep track of this factor throughout so that the Kraus operators we derive in Sec.~\ref{genmacronode} can be used to faithfully calculate measurement probabilities.

-A final manipulation of the state in Eq.~\eqref{BSalmostthere} provides a useful form for the beamsplitter entangled state.
+A final manipulation of the state in Eq.~\eqref{BSalmostthere} provides a useful form for the beam splitter entangled state.
 Pulling out the shifts [Eq.~\eqref{EPRshiftpull}], bouncing the momentum shift $\op{Z}_1(\sqrt{2}t)$ to the second mode [Eq.~\eqref{dispbounce}], and combining the two single-mode shifts into a displacement operator [Eq.~\eqref{Ddecompose}] gives